Towards Foundation Models for Knowledge Graph Reasoning: Related Work

 First approaches that support unseen relations at inference resorted to meta-learning and few-shot learning~\citep{metar, fsrl,csr}.
 Meta-learning is computationally expensive and is hardly scalable to large graphs.
 Few-shot learning methods do not work on the whole new unseen inference graph but instead mine many \emph{support sets} akin to subgraph sampling.

 Both RMPI~\citep{rmpi} and InGram~\citep{ingram} employ graphs of relations to generalize to unseen domains.
 However, RMPI suffers from the same computational and scalability issues as subgraph sampling methods.
-InGram is more scalable but its featurization strategy relies on the discretization of node degrees that only transfers to graphs of a similar relational distribution and does not transfer to arbitrary KGs.
-ISDEA~\citep{isdea} and its extension MTDEA~\citep{mtdea} do not use graphs of relations but introduce the notion of \emph{double equivariance}, \ie, relation exchangeability in multi-relational graphs.
-ISDEA imposes rather strict assumptions on the class of transferable relations coming from the same distribution, and MTDEA relaxes the assumptions to a set of pre-defined \emph{equivalence classes} of relations.
-Still, such assumptions are too strict for a pre-trained model to generalize to arbitrary KGs.
-Algorithmically, both ISDEA and MTDEA are very expensive computationally and cannot scale to graphs considered in this work.
-In contrast to RMPI, InGram, ISDEA, and MTDEA, \method does not impose any assumptions on relations, transfers to \emph{any} unseen KG in the zero-shot fashion, scales to graphs of millions of edges, and introduces only a marginal inference overhead (one-step pre-computation) to any inductive link predictor.
+InGram is more scalable but its featurization strategy relies on the discretization of node degrees that only transfers to graphs of a similar relational distribution and does not transfer to arbitrary KGs. \citet{isdea} introduce the notion of \emph{double equivariance}, \ie, relation exchangeability in multi-relational graphs, as a general theoretical framework for inductive reasoning that transfers to any relations at inference.
+ISDEA~\citep{isdea} is the first approach to design doubly equivariant GNNs and MTDEA~\citep{mtdea} further extends the theory to partial equivariance.
+However, ISDEA and MTDEA are computationally expensive and cannot scale to graphs considered in this work.
+Similarly to RMPI, InGram, ISDEA, and MTDEA, \method transfers to \emph{any} unseen KG in the zero-shot fashion, but exhibits better generalization capabilities, scales to graphs of millions of edges, and introduces only a marginal inference overhead (one-step pre-computation) to any inductive link predictor.

 \textbf{Text-based methods.} A line of inductive link prediction methods like BLP~\citep{blp}, KEPLER~\citep{kepler}, StATIK~\citep{statik}, RAILD~\citep{raild} rely on textual descriptions of entities and relations and use language models to encode them.
+PRODIGY~\citep{prodigy} uses text features for few-shot node classification tasks.
 We deem this family of methods orthogonal to \method as we assume the graphs do not have any input features and leverage only structural information encoded in the graph.
 Furthermore, the zero-shot inductive transfer to an arbitrary KG studied in this work implies running inference on graphs from different domains that might need different language encoders, \eg, models trained on general English data are unlikely to transfer to graphs with descriptions in other languages or domain-specific graphs.